nap2000/docs/server-admin.rst

   cd smap/install
   sudo ./install.sh

+If the installer asks "Which services should be restarted", click ok, accepting the default values.

 After the installation script finishes you should be able to logon with your browser using::

   ident: admin
   password: admin

-If you have not set up an https certificate yet then the connection will be via http and you will be asked to enter your password 3 times.
+If you have not set up an https certificate yet then the connection will be via http and you will be asked to enter your password 4 times.
 Using https you will not have that problem.
+If you can access the server now you should prioritise the addition of an SSL certificate as using only http some features will not work.

+refer to (:ref:`network-encryption`)

 Using a different location
 ++++++++++++++++++++++++++